10 Ways to Get Peace Lilies to Bloom Quickly

 2-Minute Read

-Learn How to Get Peace Lilies to Bloom and lighten up your indoors with its subtle touch of elegance, beauty, and serenity!
+Learn How to Get Peace Lilies to Bloom and lighten up your home with its subtle touch of elegance, beauty, and serenity!

 How Do Peace Lily Flowers Look Like?

-Peace lilies grow tiny flowers on a spike guarded by a large white bract — often mistaken as the flower.
-The blooms are not very fancy and look like an extension of the stalk with just the pollens at the end, but it’s the white flag-like bract that makes this houseplant special.
+Peace lilies grow tiny flowers on a spike guarded by a large white bract — which is often mistaken as the flower.
+The blooms are not very fancy and look like an extension of the stalk with just the pollens at the end, but the white flag-like bract makes this houseplant so special.

-The plant blooms naturally in spring and summer.
-In warm climates, they can flower throughout the year but especially from the start of the winters.
+The plant blooms naturally in spring and summer in cold places.
+In warm climates, they can flower throughout the year, but especially from the start of the winter.

 What Stops Your Peace Lilies to Bloom?

 Appropriate sunlight is the crucial point most gardeners miss out on.
-Your peace lilies need warmer temperatures of 60-86 degrees Fahrenheit (15-30 C) to produce perfect bracts.
+Your peace lilies need sufficient filtered light and warmer temperatures of 60-86 degrees Fahrenheit (15-30 C) to produce perfect bracts.
 Higher temperatures will turn the leaves yellow, while cooler will stunt their growth.

 Another common mistake is overwatering.
 The plant loves moist but well-draining soil.
-The trick is to maintain moisture without allowing the water to settle near the roots, which causes root rot.
-Keep feeling the top inch of soil using your finger and water accordingly.
+The trick is to maintain moisture without allowing the water to keep the soil wet consistently, which causes root rot.
+To maintain the balance, feel the top inch of soil with your finger and water accordingly.
+You can learn about peace lilies and their growing mistakes if you read this!

 How to Get Peace Lilies to Bloom?